 - A description of the applicant’s plan to comply with guidance pertaining to cannabis issued by the Financial Crimes Enforcement Network under 31 U.S.C. s.5311 et seq., the federal “Bank Secrecy Act,” which may be demonstrated by submitting letters regarding the applicant’s banking history from banks or credit unions that certify they are aware of the business activities of the applicant, or entities with common ownership or control with the applicant, in any state where the applicant has operated a business related to personal use or medical cannabis.

 - Whether any of the applicant’s majority or controlling owners were previously approved by the commission to serve as an officer, director, principal, or key employee of an alternative treatment center or personal use cannabis establishment, distributor,17or delivery service, provided any such individual served in that capacity for six or more months

 - Any other information the commission deems relevant in determining whether to grant a license to the applicant.

 If you need more information about the licensing process, it is recommended that you contact an expert on the field so that you can get the necessary guidance in your endeavor.

 RELATED POST: NEW JERSEY CANNABIS MICROBUSINESS LICENSE

-About the Grow Canopies for the New Jersey Cultivation Licensees
+Canopies for the Cultivation Licensees are Tiered in NJ

 Pursuant to the latest legislation on the matter, the commission shall adopt rules or regulations restricting the size of mature cannabis plant grow canopies at premises for which a license has been issued to a cannabis licensee.
 In this sense, when adopting rules and regulations the CRC has to consider whether: